Man dies following Bedford police shooting

 BEDFORD, Ind.
 (WISH) — A 47-year-old man died Thursday night following a shooting involving three Bedford police officers, Indiana State Police said Friday.

-Just before 10 p.m., a female arrived at the Bedford Police Department requesting to file a harassment complaint, reporting she was being followed by a man, identified as Daymon Hubbard, in a gray Chevrolet Trax.
+Just before 10 p.m.
+Thursday, a female arrived at the Bedford Police Department requesting to file a harassment complaint, reporting she was being followed by a man, identified as Daymon Hubbard, in a gray Chevrolet Trax SUV.

 A few minutes later, an officer believed to have seen a Chevrolet Trax on 17th Street near the K Street intersection.
 The officer followed the vehicle to the Western Avenue area when a vehicle pursuit was initiated.